redhousestudio/redhousestudio.github.io/_projects/project1610.md

 And we even made it to [the Guardian](https://www.theguardian.com/music/2017/may/13/joep-beving-dutch-pianist-spotify-star-solipsism):

->From kitchen composer to Spotify star - Dutch pianist hits big time...But the way it’s recorded, engineered and mixed, it sounds so big.
+>"From kitchen composer to Spotify star - Dutch pianist hits big time... the way it’s recorded, engineered and mixed, it sounds so big"

 <iframe src="https://open.spotify.com/embed/album/4IrmlNwO8aXQlFghPYl01q" width="300" height="300" frameborder="0" allowtransparency="true"></iframe>